Scott Wilson (ice hockey)

-Scott Wilson (born April 24, 1992) is a Canadian professional ice hockey player who is currently playing with HC Sibir Novosibirsk in the Kontinental Hockey League (KHL).
+Scott Wilson (born April 24, 1992) is a Canadian professional ice hockey player who is currently playing with SKA Saint Petersburg in the Kontinental Hockey League (KHL).
 He has played with the Pittsburgh Penguins, with whom he earned two Stanley Cup championships, Detroit Red Wings and Buffalo Sabres in the National Hockey League (NHL).

-Wilson was selected by the Pittsburgh Penguins in the 2011 NHL Entry Draft with the 28th pick (209th overall) of the seventh round.
+Wilson was selected by the Pittsburgh Penguins in the 2011 NHL entry draft with the 28th pick (209th overall) of the seventh round.
 Wilson completed his junior season for the UMass Lowell River Hawks in 2014.

 Playing career

 Junior

 Wilson started his junior career on the Georgetown Raiders with a short 7-game stint for the 2008–09 season, scoring one point in the process.
 The next year Wilson played in every game (56) for the Raiders, finishing the season with 67 points, good enough for third best on the team.
 Georgetown continued its recent winning ways in 2009–10 season, going 41–10–5 and marched into the playoffs with Scott Wilson among the leaders.
 After dropping the Villanova Knights 4–2 in the first round, Georgetown fell to the #2-seed Oakville Blades 4–1.
 In the 11 playoff games Scott Wilson finished second on the Raiders with 17 points (9 goals, 8 assists).

 Wilson returned to Georgetown for 2010–11 and put up very similar numbers to his first year, scoring 61 points in 42 games (14 fewer games than the year before).
 The Raiders slid in the standings, ending up with a 32–15–2–1 record and though it was good enough for them to earn a bye past the qualifier, they entered the round of 16 facing off against the #3-seed Oakville Blades. in a reprise from the previous season, Oakville won the series 4–1.
 In four games Wilson managed 3 points, a far cry from his previous season.
 Despite the playoff disappointment, Wilson was able to not only earn a spot on U. Mass-Lowell's roster starting the upcoming fall, but he was also taken by the Pittsburgh Penguins in the 2011 NHL Entry Draft.